 After you have verified your source server meets the Requirements on page 6, verify that your target server meets the requirements below for full server migration.

-Keep in mind that a target server may meet these requirements but may not be suitable to stand-in for a source after cutover.
-See Target compatibility on page 105 for additional information regarding an appropriate target server for your particular source.
+Keep in mind that an existing physical or virtual target server may meet these requirements but may not be suitable to stand-in for a source in the event of a source failure.
+See the table Target compatibility on page 106 for additional information regarding an appropriate target server for your particular source.